ropevp/manifest_alert/QUICK_START.md

 ---

 **The application is designed for warehouse users who need a simple, reliable installation process with minimal technical knowledge required.**

+## For Google drive location:

+Open the Shared Folder in Your Browser:
+Click on the share link you received.
+This will open the folder in the Google Drive web interface.

+Add a Shortcut to "My Drive":

+In the top right, next to the folder name, click the "Add shortcut to Drive" icon (an icon of a drive with a plus sign).

+A window will pop up allowing you to choose where to place the shortcut.
+Select "My Drive" and click "Add shortcut."

+Locate the Folder on Your Computer:

+Open your computer's File Explorer.

+Navigate to your Google Drive folder.
+This is typically a drive letter assigned by the Google Drive app (e.g., G:).

+Inside your Google Drive, you will find the shortcut you just created, which will open the shared folder.
+The path will look something like this: G:\My Drive\[Name of the shared folder].